longmeow/TRAINING-TASK-01/README.md

 #### Get Data from sensors

-Using a Python script, we can send request to the MCUnode, get data from sensors and save it to a .csv file: 'python get_data.py'
+Using a Python script, we can send request to the MCUnode, get data from sensors and save it to a .csv file:
+`python get_data.py`

 #### Capturing Datagrams